giuliacarvalhal/dose-response_meta-analysis/README.md

 **Overview**

-This repository contains data and R scripts used in our systematic review and meta-analysis on the efficacy and safety of ensifentrine in patients with COPD.
-Below is a quick reference for how to reproduce each analysis using the scripts in this repository.
+This repository contains R scripts used in our dose-response meta-analysis.

 **Repository Structure:**

-_Datasets:_

-* IMMA_.xlsx  --> data for main meta-analysis
-* ari.xlsx --> data for dose-response meta-analysis
-* ari_one_stage.xlsx --> data for one-stage model of dose-response meta-analysis

 _R Scripts:_

 * meta_analysis.R --> perform standard meta-analyses
 * dose_responsed_meta_analysis.R --> perform dose-response meta-analysis via dosresmeta
 * leave_one_out_dose_response.R --> runs leave-one-out sensitivity analyses for the dose-response model.
-* aggregated_curves.R --> perform dose-response meta-analysis for one-stage models (one dose) and aggregate groups to compare them
+* one_stage.R --> perform dose-response meta-analysis for one-stage models (one dose) and aggregate groups to compare them

 **How to Run the Analyses:**
 1. Set up R Environment